 Tips on Keeping up with Intermittent Fasting

-IF might seem overwhelming at the start, but there are some simple ways to get started and on track.
+IF might seem overwhelming initially, but there are some simple ways to get started and stay on track.
 These measures include:

 - Avoiding snacks close to bedtime

 - Staying active throughout the day between meals

 - Stamping out empty calories, unsaturated fat, and refined carbohydrates altogether if possible

 - Adhering to a fixed sleep schedule (natural circadian rhythm), to make it easier to plan meals consistently

 Unlike conventional food-specific diets, IF helps you lose weight by limiting food intake to fasting windows.
 The systematic process eliminates snacking, and other poor eating habits that contribute to digestive and weight problems.
 Aside from weight loss, IF offers many potential health benefits through gradual changes in your bodily systems.

 IF lowers insulin levels in your body over time, which raises HGH (human growth hormone)responsible for building and maintaining healthy tissues.
 Additionally, researchers have studied the positive effects of IF on insulin resistance and reduced blood sugar levels that deter type 2 diabetes.